-Do you love The Skinny?
-Do you have passion for the emerging cultural scenes?
-We are looking for a strong sales person to complement the sales team and further drive business forwards.
+In the last year The Skinny have gained some capital investment and plan to launch a newly designed website.
+To reflect this we are looking for a strong sales person to complement the core team and further drive business forwards.

 - Dynamic, with strong relationship building skills